Dave Chappelle is back! Watch the trailer for his new Netflix special

 His triumphant return is scheduled to debut on March 21 on Netflix, and today the company shared a first glimpse of what to expect.
 The stand-up special, titled "Two Cities, One Event" features Chappelle performing in Los Angeles and Austin.

-In the trailer, his sharp observational humor is soundtracked by A Tribe Called Quest and, never one to shy away from controversial subject matters, topics covered include ISIS, the deadliness of table salt and OJ Simpson.
+In the trailer, his sharp observational humor is soundtracked by A Tribe Called Quest.
+Never one to shy away from controversial subject matters, topics covered include ISIS, the deadliness of table salt and OJ Simpson.

-It's Chappelle's first stand-up special in 13 years, so, needless to say, the thirst for his new material is real.
-The good news is that he has another special with Netflix in the pipeline, however a date for its release has yet to be announced.
+It's Chappelle's first stand-up special in 13 years, so the thirst for his new material is real.
+The good news is that he has another special with Netflix in the pipeline, but a date for its release has yet to be announced.